jeetsiviatournament/Donate-via-E-transfer/README.md

-# Donate-via-E-transfer
+# Donate To The Jeet Sivia Foundation
-Donate directly to the Jeet Sivia Memorial Golf Tournament from anywhere!
+Donate directly to the Jeet Sivia Foundation from anywhere!